MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. Go to **Data** > **Data sources** and ingest the template files as new entities.

-1. After uploading the files and entities are available, select the **Custom** option again.
-You'll see options to specify the entities you want to include.
+1. After uploading the files, select the **Custom** option again.
 Select the required entities from the dropdown menu and select **Done**.

    :::image type="content" source="media/custom-match-overrides.png" alt-text="Screenshot of the dialog to choose overrides for a custom match scenario.":::